Using Customer Service Satisfaction feedback to improve user experience

 What is customer service feedback?

-Customer service feedback is pure love on steroids for your company.
-It's all about combining the power of feedback to customer service.
+Customer service satisfaction feedback is pure love on steroids for your company.
+It's all about combining the power of feedback with customer service.

 Simply put, your customer service teams are the ones that are, most of the time, facing your customers, using your product, all day, every day.